 Under the Workplace Gender Equality Act companies with more than 100 employees are required to report on the gender balance of their directly employed workforce.
-The Company’s annual WGEA report is available here.
-Additional information may be found in the Company’s annual Sustainability Reports (see below).
+The Company’s latest annual WGEA reports are available here.
+Additional information may be found on the Sustainability and Environmental Reports page.

 Mount Gibson has a fundamental and ongoing commitment to operating ethically, responsibly and sustainably in the pursuit of our business objectives.
 This approach is places is embedded in “The MGX Way, which provides us with a behavioural guide on how to sustainably deliver shareholder value.
 It includes always putting the health and safety of our people first, working together with communities in which we operate, and undertaking our activities in an environmentally responsible and sustainable manner.

 Consequently, the safety of all Mount Gibson personnel, contractors and visitors is paramount across all our sites and across all aspects of our activities.
 Equally, understanding and managing the environmental footprint of the Company’s operations remains a primary focus for Mount Gibson, and we recognise that minimisation of greenhouse gas emissions, energy and water consumption, and protection of rare or declared flora and fauna are key to sustainable production.

 We focus on compliance with all relevant state and federal legislation as a minimum, and on continuous improvement and innovation across all aspects of the Company’s operations, including our environmental responsibilities.
 Public environmental documentation relating to our activities can be found here.

 More detailed information on our performance in these areas can be found in our annual Sustainability Reports, located here.